Soft Tissue Adaptation

-Hence, the author rarely treats any consumer more than once in any 7 to 8 day period unless they are in acute pain.
+Hence, the author rarely treats any patient more than once in any 7 to 8 day period unless they are in acute pain.
 Furthermore, adaptation to treatment is a progressive process.
 Hence, as a musculoskeletal professional, the author rarely needs to provide the same treatment between appointments.
 Following specific aftercare advice can make a huge difference concerning how fast symptoms can resolve.
-The entire process is a joint, consumer/practitioner effort.
+The entire process is a joint, patient/practitioner effort.

 Where did the 7 to 8 day adaptation window come from (experience)